dmanning21h/pi-cluster/README.md

 pi@pi1:~$ clusterscp ~/.bashrc
 ```

-## Part 2: Installing Hadoop.
+## Part 3: Installing Hadoop.

-### 1. Install Java 8 on each node, make this each nodes default Java.
+### 1. Install Java 8 on each node, make this each node's default Java.
 - The latest Raspian (Buster) comes with Java 11 pre-installed.
 However, the latest Hadoop version (3.2.1) that
 we will be using only supports Java 8.
 To resolve this issue we will install OpenJDK 8 and make this the default
 Java that will run on each device.